bhoov/flyvec/README.md

 **Building the Source Files**

-`make training`
+`flyvec_compile`

+(Or, if using from source, you can also run `make training`)

 Note that you will see some warnings.
 This is expected.

 **Training**

-`python train.py path/to/encodings.npy path/to/offsets.npy -o save/checkpoints/in/this/directory`
+`flyvec_train path/to/encodings.npy path/to/offsets.npy -o save/checkpoints/in/this/directory`

 **Description of Inputs**